Skel~ord

 Introduction

-The User List Anatomy
+Understanding the User List Anatomy

-VirtualScroller, the Svelte Way
+Implementing VirtualScroller, the Svelte Way

-The scroll mechanics used by Discord, a blend of relative and fixed heights manipulated by JavaScript, posed an interesting challenge.
-In Skelord, I replaced this convoluted dance with a simple, yet powerful overflow-based scroller.
 This shift not only played harmoniously with hardware acceleration and mouse scrolls but also paved the way for smoother interactions.

 The discord way :